Mercenary: A Tale of Blood

 As the moon pierces the clouds of the night, several wolf howls emit from the forest.
 I can pick out the brown fur of werewolves scampering around the undergrowth.
 I keep my gladius and spatha sheathed but I slam my heels into the ground forcing the Sykes daggers to spring up into my open palms.
 The werewolves get brave and leave the, slightly more safe, forest line and into the open.
 There are a total of six of them and half have a crossbow - that's all I manage to collect before they start pelting arrows at us.
 I throw both daggers, one is knocked off course by an arrow and the second breaks the firing mechanism of one of the crossbows.

 I'm forced to start catching the arrows with one hand as I bend my other to my back to retrieve the gladius.
 I manage to pull one out and use it's blade to whisk its brother out.
 I deflect, break and dodge all the arrows as I make my way to the werewolves.
 The four have to reload their crossbows but I am given no chance to attack them as the other two charge at me, unarmed but with claws stretched out and baring fangs.
 I parry to claws of one and send my gladius down its throat.
 The second scratches its claws against my armour and clamps it's maw down on my right arm, making me drop the gladius.
-Tefris football tackles the werewolf off my arm and I pick up my gladius.
+Tefris tackles the werewolf off my arm and I pick up my gladius.
 The four others start firing again and I quickly jump in front of the two wrestling on the ground.
-I deflect most arrows but with having to also protect Tefris I have to extend my perimeter of defense.
+I deflect most arrows, but with having to also protect Tefris I have to extend my perimeter of defense with the expense of leaving the smallest gaps in my own personal barrier.

 An arrow flies low and my blades are occupied with those higher.
 I kneel down quickly and the arrowhead sinks into my thigh.
 Grunting as I stand up, Tefris has managed to remove the gladius from the first werewolf's mouth and has torn through the chest of the werewolf.
 I throw one gladius and as I run to the archers, I rip the arrow out of my leg.
 The flying gladius cuts two of the werewolves' firing arms off and sinks into the third, killing it.
 I run the fourth through.
 The mutilated werewolves are rolling around in the dirt howling.
 Their arms start to grow back but with a quick flash of my roman blade, I end their misery.
 I shake both demon blood and mine, off my body and put away my blades.